 Why is the Eshima Ohashi bridge so steep?

 The bridge is a two-lane concrete road.
 It rises so sharply it gives the bravest drivers the fear, featuring a ridiculously steep slope that allows ships to pass underneath it.
 The concrete road spans a mile and sends drivers straight into the sky and suddenly drop off.
 It’s pretty steep, with a gradient of 5.1 percent on the Tottori Prefecture side and 6.1 percent on the Shimane Prefecture side.
+It’s said to be the steepest bridge in the world.

 How tall is the Eshima Ohashi Bridge?